vidhi-sajnani/interacting-residue-detection/README.md

 # Sequence-based Detection of Protein Interaction Sites
-## - feature_collection
+## - data_collection
-This folder consists of Python codes to obtain the propensity of 8 amino acids (W,Y,R,L,V,T,M,S), secondary acid propensity (including junctions) and RelSASA (obtained from NetSurfP).
-These features were used to compile our training dataset and viral dataset.
-The information to calculate secondary structure propensity is mentioned in the junction_propensity folder.
+This folder consists of the following files:
+-
+-
+-
+The list of PDBIDs was collected from Supplementary Table 2 of a paper by Liu et al. titled ''.
+Using supplementary_data_formatting.py, we were able to obtain 213 unique PDBIDs with protein chains.
+These were split into two groups, as shown in the Python notebook file supplementary_data_formatting.ipynb- 100 for the training dataset (list can be found in ) and 113 for the junction propensity dataset.
 ## - training_data
 This folder consists of PBDIDs collected from various databases.
 Their fasta sequences were obtained from PDB.
 The features were collected from the codes in feature_collection folder.
 Several ML models were run on this dataset to obtain maximum accuracy.
 ## -junction_propensity